Gobidev/rss-discord/README.md

 # rss-discord

-A simple rust program to scan rss feeds and send a discord ping for new events.
+A simple rust program to scan rss feeds and send discord pings for new events.

 ## Installation